lrr-capital/lrr-capital/about.md

 ---
 # About

-LRR Capital is a hedge fund founded by three students in 2020.
+LRR Capital is a private investment fund founded by three students in 2020.
 We currently invest approximately $12,000 in total assets under management.

 LRR Capital is registered as a limited liability company (LLC) with the State of Georgia.